opencog/link-grammar/README.md

    parsing for sentences containing such quotes.
 (Note that these are in 4.0.affix).
    A mechanism is needed to disentangle the quoting from the quoted text, so that each can be parsed appropriately.
-Its somewhat unclear how to handle this within link-grammar.
+It's somewhat unclear how to handle this within link-grammar.
 This is somewhat related to the problem of morphology (parsing words as if they were "mini-sentences",) idioms (phrases that are treated as if